TDD Journey

 Learning Phase (5 -> 6 Years)

 Learning the mechanics of TDD was challenging, so I decided to seek the help of a coach.
-I joined two book clubs, JitterTeds, and JB Rainsbergers.
-Ted began reviewing my code and I finally got some feedback on code quality.
+I joined two book clubs.
+I began having my code reviewed and I finally got some feedback on code quality.
 At this point the learning began.
 It took at least half an hour to write a single test, with most tests taking hours to write.
 I worked on getting more test coverage on side projects, and only worked on testing on side projects as it was too much time investment for work code.

 I think this is where I was on the variety of testing topics: